Andrei-Math/Andrei-Math/README.md

   <img src="https://i.ibb.co/QvTXTm8/1723246032395.jpg" alt="Researcher in Risk Management & Insurance @TUM | Software Engineer" width="600"/>
 </p>

-# Hello, I'm Andrei Craciunescu! 👋
+# Hello, I'm Andrei! 👋

 Welcome to my GitHub profile.
 I am a researcher and software engineer with a focus on AI applications in risk management and insurance.
 With extensive experience across the insurance industry and a strong background in software development, I bring a unique perspective to tackling complex risk challenges.